canarybuilds/zulip/templates/zerver/help/using-zulip-for-a-class.md

 # Using Feniks Chat for a class

-Welcome to Zulip!
+Welcome to Feniks Chat!
 This pages offers some tips for [using Feniks Chat for a class](https://zulip.com/for/education).
-If this is your first time using Zulip, we recommend checking out [Getting started with Zulip](/help/getting-started-with-zulip) to get oriented.
+If this is your first time using Feniks Chat, we recommend checking out [Getting started with Zulip](/help/getting-started-with-zulip) to get oriented.